ascii8/xoxo-go/README.md

 # About

-Contains a Go implementation of Tic-Tac-Toe, written for the Nakama game server.
-Includes a Nakama game module, end-to-end unit tests for the Tic-Tac-Toe game module, and a Ebitengine Tic-Tac-Toe game client, all written in Go.
+Contains a Go implementation of Tic-Tac-Toe (aka "xoxo"), written for the Nakama game server.
+Includes pure Go implementations of a Tic-Tac-Toe Nakama module, end-to-end unit tests for the module, and a Ebitengine client that works with the module.

 Showcases the end-to-end use of the [`github.com/ascii8/nakama-go`](https://github.com/ascii8/nakama-go) and